MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 # Anchor a guide in Dynamics 365 Guides by using Azure Object Anchors Preview

 Anchoring a guide with Azure Object Anchors (AOA) is a new preview capability for Dynamics 365 Guides on HoloLens 2.
 This feature is not available on HoloLens 1.
-This preview release supports largee static objects only.
+This preview release supports large static objects only.
 AOA uses sensing and processing on HoloLens 2 to recognize a physical object and match it with a digital twin that has been  imported into Dynamics 365 Guides, converted to an object anchor, and assigned to a guide.

 Authors must do three steps to use object anchors: